KqSMea8/AirplayServer/README.md

 Screen mirroring and audio works.
 The GPU is used for decoding the h264 video stream.
 The Pi has no hardware acceleration for audio (AirPlay uses AAC), so the FDK-AAC decoder is used for that.

+Both works fine one a Raspberry Pi 3B+.
 Unfortunately, it seems the Pi Zero is too slow for decoding audio at a reasonable speed.
 In order to get audio decoding fast enough for the Pi Zero, we likely have to use a different AAC decoder library.